PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 ### Twilio Action

-A Twilio Action needs a few more inputs: an Auth Token (which should be stored as a secret in the UI Team Settings), an Account SID, a Messaging Service SID and at least one phone number.
+A Twilio Action needs a few more inputs:
+- an Auth Token (which should be stored as a secret in the UI Team Settings)
+- an Account SID
+- a Messaging Service SID

-The phone number is the number that you want alerts to be sent to.
+- at least one phone number that you want alerts sent to

 The Auth Token and Account SID are on your Twilio project dashboard.